pingcap/docs-cn/v2.1/reference/tools/tidb-lightning/deployment.md

 ---
-title: TiDB-Lightning Deployment
+title: TiDB Lightning Deployment
-summary: Deploy TiDB-Lightning to quickly import large amounts of new data.
+summary: Deploy TiDB Lightning to quickly import large amounts of new data.
 category: reference
 ---

-# TiDB-Lightning Deployment
+# TiDB Lightning Deployment

-This document describes the hardware requirements of TiDB-Lightning on separate deployment and mixed deployment, and how to deploy it using Ansible or manually.
+This document describes the hardware requirements of TiDB Lightning on separate deployment and mixed deployment, and how to deploy it using Ansible or manually.

 ## Notes

-Before starting TiDB-Lightning, note that:
+Before starting TiDB Lightning, note that:

 - During the import process, the cluster cannot provide normal services.
 - If `tidb-lightning` crashes, the cluster is left in "import mode".
 Forgetting to switch back to "normal mode" can lead to a high amount of uncompacted data on the TiKV cluster, and cause abnormally high CPU usage and stall.
 You can manually switch the cluster back to "normal mode" via the `tidb-lightning-ctl` tool: